 The sun knows when to exploit the environment, Red replied with gleaming eyes and a smile, The great Cape Peninsula of Africa.
 Hope of Good is beautiful.

 They both noticed Sharks everywhere in the sea, and the shores moving with life.
 The Chacma Baboons searching through seaweed for Shark eggs.

-The tides call us Andy to work two very tight schedules, said Red ready to carry on.
+The tides call us Andy to work two very tight schedules, Red said ready to carry on.

-“We have to love it Red,” Andy replied, “I remember being 7 years old at the Lincoln Park Zoo in Chicago, and my mother had to peel my hands from the fence bar, because I was so fascinated by Baboons, I told her there is something about them Mom, and not long after that a zoo keeper walked by with a baby Chimpanzee, and I got to hold him or her.
-All I can say Red is, We are following the mystery of all this, seeded in us, as mentioned in Poetry Train Canada about when I was a boy with Wild Kingdom and animal toys.
-I remember my uncle Terry that day too said something that them baboons will tear you to pieces, that maybe so, but I think we tore them to pieces, so who lost the connection or forced it?
+“We have to love it Red,” Andy replied, “I remember being seven years old at the Lincoln Park Zoo in Chicago, and my mother had to peel my hands from the fence bar, because I was so fascinated by Baboons, I told her there is something about them Mom, and not long after that a zoo keeper walked by with a baby Chimpanzee, and I got to hold him or her.
+All I can say Red is, we are following the mystery of all this, seeded in us, as mentioned in Poetry Train Canada about when I was a boy with Wild Kingdom and animal toys.
+I remember my uncle Terry that day too said something that them Baboons will tear you to pieces, that maybe so, but I think we tore them to pieces, so who lost the connection or forced it?
 Stick with it they tell us, slowly we ride through time.”

 Port Elizabeth of Cape Town was filled with many sea vessels, war ships, slave ships and who knows what else ships.